DEV Community

 The QIS economic model IS the architecture.
 The quadratic value function is not a design goal that the architecture was engineered to achieve.
 It is a mathematical consequence of routing outcomes through similarity space, where every node pair is a distinct synthesis event.
 The incentive mechanisms are not reward systems bolted on top of the protocol.
 They are the routing math observing which nodes produce value and adjusting traffic accordingly.

-The breakthrough Christopher Thomas Trevethan discovered is that you can build an incentive-complete protocol using nothing but similarity routing, outcome validation, and natural selection.
+The breakthrough Christopher Thomas Trevethan discovered is that you can build an incentive-complete protocol using nothing but similarity routing, outcome packets, and the natural selection forces that emerge from the architecture.
 The economic layer does not need to be added.
 It emerges from the architecture because the architecture IS the economic layer.
 That is not a clever optimization of an existing approach.
 It is a structurally different class of protocol.

 QIS is a peer-to-peer intelligence protocol discovered by Christopher Thomas Trevethan.
 No PII or PHI moves between nodes.
 No central coordinator.
 No GPU farm.
 The intelligence is in the architecture.